gpuweb/WSL/Spec/source/index.rst

 The items of the flattened structs can be partitioned into a number of buckets:

 #.
 Built-in variables.
-These declaractions must exactly match an item in the list below.
+These declaractions use the appropriate built-in semantic from the list below,
+   and must use the appropriate type for that semantic.

 #.
 Resources.
 These must be either the opaque texture types, opaque sampler types, or slices.
 Slices must
    only hold scalars, vectors, matrices, or structs containing any of these types.
 Nested structs are allowed.
 The packing rules for data inside slices are described below.
-All resources must be in the ``device`` or ``constant`` memory space.
+All resources must be in the ``device`` or ``constant`` memory space, and use the appropriate semantic as described below.

 #.
 Stage-in/out variables.
 These are variables of scalar, vector, or matrix type.
+Stage-in variables in
+   a vertex shader must use the semantic `` : attribute(n)`` where n is a nonnegative integer.
+Stage-out variables in a vertex shader and stage-in variables in a fragment shader must also use the semantic `` : attribute(n)``.
+Stage-out variables in a vertex shader are matched with stage-in variables in a fragment shader by semantic.
+After these stage-in/stage-out varaibles match, their qualified type must also match.
+After discovering all these matches, any other left-over variables are simply zero-filled.

 #.
 Specialization constants.
-These are scalar variables which must be specified by the WebGPU before the
+These are scalar variables which must be specified by the WebGPU API before
-   shader is allowed to execute.
-These variables must be qualified with the ``specialized`` qualifier.
+   the shader is allowed to execute.
+These variables must use the ``specialized`` semantic.

-Vertex shaders accept all three buckets as input, and allow only built-in variables and stage-out variables as output.
-Fragment shaders accept all three buckets as input, and allow only built-in variables and stage- out variables as output.
-Fragment shaders only accept built-in variables and resources, and do not allow any output.
+Vertex shaders accept all four buckets as input, and allow only built-in variables and stage-out variables as output.
+Fragment shaders accept all four buckets as input, and allow only built-in variables as output.
+Compute shaders only accept built-in variables and resources, and do not allow any output.

 Vertex shader stage-out variables and fragment-shader stage-in variables may be qualified with any of the following qualifiers: ``nointerpolation``, ``noperspective``, ``centroid``, or ``sample``. ``nointerpolation``